U.S. Route 24 in Indiana: Interchange with I-469

 In the original plans, INDOT intended to upgrade the I-469/US 24 interchange to allow free-flowing movements between the two highways as documented in the Fort-to-Port final EIS published in 2005.
 This included building a 2200 ft flyover ramp from eastbound US 24 to southbound I-469.
 Five years later, no work had been performed on this interchange.

 In May 2017, INDOT announced that a modification to the original plan was in process.
 The long proposed flyover was being replaced with two significantly shorter bridges.
 Furthermore, the interchange was going to be upgraded in two phases.
 The initial phase mostly entailed the eastern half of the intersection, specifically both northbound I-469 to eastbound US 24 and westbound US 24 to northbound I-469 were converted to free-flowing movements.
 This first phase was fully opened to traffic in fall 2020.
 After a change in land use, phase 2 went through another redesign in March 2022 and a decision was made to completely replace the flyovers with a conventional loop ramp.
 Construction contract should be awarded in with construction to begin that spring.
+The original I-469/US 24 parclo interchange was upgraded to a full cloverleaf interchange, allowing free-flow movements between both highways, but at relatively low speeds.